 Padparadscha is a trade name used for pinkish orange to orange-pink sapphires with a rich saturation.
 Gems with the padparadscha color are sold for higher prices than any other fancy sapphire.

 Padparadscha sapphires are highly desired by people throughout the world, but especially in Sri Lanka and India.
 There they can sell for prices that rival what is paid for the finest blue sapphires and the finest red rubies.

 The word "padparadscha" is derived from the Sinhalese word for "lotus blossom" which inspired the Sri Lankan desire for gemstones of similar color.

 Unfortunately, there is no widely accepted definition of the hues, tones and saturations that bracket the padparadscha color.
-As a result the color of gemstones that should be called “padparadscha” is subject to individual interpretations.
+As a result, the color of gemstones that should be called "padparadscha" is subject to individual interpretations.
 Disagreements often arise over the grading of a gem and the use of the padparadscha name.
-The disagreements can be fueled by the high prices paid for the gem.
+The disagreements are fueled by the high prices paid for the gem.